 How To Clean Smoke Damage On Walls And Ceilings

-- The protective gear you will need to clean smoke damage and be safe
+- The protective gear you will need to effectively clean smoke damage and remain safe

 - Common cleaning materials used for smoke damage removers